30 January 2024

 In a further addition to the list in favour of making historic homes more sustainable, there is research that the eco-friendly retrofitting of historic homes and listed buildings will create a slew of new jobs across the construction sector – including those in the supply chain, site builders and architects, potentially generating around £35bn in economic output – all while pushing us ever closer to that Net Zero target.

-Single glazing in old home
+Single glazing with condensation in old home

 Planning permission may be about to get easier, but this is different to ‘listed building consent’.
 This covers works that may alter the interior in order to achieve energy efficient levels, but these changes could have an impact on what makes the building of special or historical interest.
 If and when this consent is needed, local authorities must ensure that any changes align with preservation, and not disturb this.
 But there are many internal improvements that don’t require any consent, such as insulating the loft, or replacing a boiler that is not run on a carbon-based fuel.